spiritedwolf/fareedfauzi.github.io/_posts/2020-10-03-Create-malicious-lnk.md

 ## Pwned by a Shortcut

 So, if a user click the `password.txt`(.lnk), they will be infected.
 Let's wait for a couple of seconds for our evil.exe to be downloaded.
-And Hooray 🎉.
-Our `evil.exe` is executed!
+And Hooray 🎉, our `evil.exe` is executed!

 ![enter image description here](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/mallnk/3.gif)